A radial scalar product for Kerr quasinormal modes: Definition of a radial scalar product

 In \eqn{p31}, $\tx{W}_0$ is the radial equation's weight function \textit{before} applying the similarity transformation shown in \eqn{p14},

 This weight function is independent of $\cw$, $m$ and $a$, and it is directly relevant for the original radial functions, $R(\xi)$~(see \ceqn{p9b}).
 In essence, \eqn{p30} defines how the weight function changes under similarity transformations on the main problem.
-One way to arrive at \eqn{p30} is to note that such transformations preserve the value of scalar products.
-While $\tx{W}_0$ may be of interest for future work, it is not directly considered here because the corresponding differential operator does not support polynomial solutions.
-The second perspective is that $\tx{W}(\xi)$ is not the only weight function for which $\mcL_{\xi}$ is self-adjoint.
+One way to arrive at \eqn{p30} is to note that such transformations preserve the value of scalar products. {While $\tx{W}_0$ has already been used in operator perturbation theory (e.g.~\cite{Zimmerman:2014aha}), it is not directly considered here because the corresponding differential operator does not support polynomial solutions that are compatible with the \qnm{} boundary conditions. } The second perspective is that $\tx{W}(\xi)$ is not the only weight function for which $\mcL_{\xi}$ is formally self-adjoint.
 It is left as an exercise for the reader to show that one can actually enforce a strictly positive and real valued weight function,

-This exercise follows exactly the steps discussed in \eqns{p19}{p22}, but with the requirement that the weight function is wrapped within an absolute value.
-While $\mathcal{W}(\xi)$ is amenable to the direct integration approach that we will discuss shortly, it is not at all clear to the author how it may be used with the analytic continuation approach that will be discussed in \sec{s4b}.
+This exercise follows exactly the steps discussed in \eqns{p19}{p22}, but with the requirement that the weight function is wrapped within an absolute value. {Further, one must use the fact that $\partial_\xi \mathcal{W}=\tx{sign}(\tx{W})\,\partial_\xi \tx{W}$.} While $\mathcal{W}(\xi)$ is amenable to the direct integration approach that we will discuss shortly, it is not at all clear to the author how it may be used with the analytic continuation approach that will be discussed in \sec{s4b}.
 Further, there do not appear to be significant gains in using $\mathcal{W}(\xi)$ rather than $\tx{W}(\xi)$.
 Since complexification of the radial coordinate is also needed for $\mathcal{W}(\xi)$, scalar products will in general still be complex valued. $\mathcal{W}(\xi)$ is noted for potential future interest.
 Henceforth, this article will focus on the evaluation of scalar products with the comparatively simpler weight function, $\tx{W}(\xi)$.